RossoMaguire/youtube-react-hooks/README.md

 Making use of semantic UI for grid https://semantic-ui.com/ and axios for the API call.
 Other than that it's pretty bare bones.

-Configured the API to run on https://localhost:3000 only which is why there's no live link 🤾🏼‍♂️ I've removed mine from the code to0, so you'd have to replace that!
+Configured the API to run on https://localhost:3000 only which is why there's no live link 🤾🏼‍♂️ I've removed mine from the code too, so you'd have to replace that!

 # Getting Started with Create React App